Skip to main content

 The E2Easy Chrome extension lets you record what you do in the browser—clicks, typing, navigation, form entries—and play it back anytime.
 You use it to create repeatable test flows for any website without writing code.
 Record once, run as often as you need for regression testing, demos, or automation.

-After you install the extension and sign in, you can start recording on any page, save your flow as a macro, and run it later in one click.
-You can organize macros in folders, add assertions to check that the page looks or behaves correctly, and review run history and videos when available.
+After you install the extension and sign in, you can start recording on any page, save your flow as a test, and run it locally or on server runners.
+You can organize tests in folders, create reusable Preconditions (aliases), edit steps in a visual builder or text mode, assign test types, and review run history with statuses, errors, accessibility issues, screenshots, and videos when available.

 Installation